| tax abatements: overview |

 What problems can tax abatement solve?
 Jurisdictions can design policies to address a variety of community concerns, depending on local conditions and priorities.
 To encourage rehabilitation and prevent the loss of existing rental homes, for example, cities may offer to limit real estate tax increases for property owners who upgrade or remodel aging structures.
 Local jurisdictions also may offer tax exemptions as a community development strategy to help stimulate new construction in targeted areas that have experienced disinvestment and decline.
+Some communities may benefit from offering tax abatements or exemptions to target the rehabilitation or redevelopment of foreclosed homes and/or vacant properties.
 By stipulating the inclusion of affordable units as a condition for eligibility, tax abatement policies can further help to increase the supply of homes available to low- and moderate-income households.
-Finally, tax abatements can be used to prevent displacement and promote participation in subsidized housing programs (by rental property owners) in areas with rising housing costs and property tax assessments.
+For example, circuit breakers help to reduce the property tax burden for income- or age-eligible households.
+Finally, tax abatements can be used to prevent displacement and promote participation in subsidized housing programs (by rental property owners) in areas that saw rising property tax assessments due to the housing price appreciation that accompanied the last housing boom.
 Where are tax abatement policies most applicable?

 Solutions in Action |